C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Publications.md

 **App features to support this node:**

 * a page to fill out publication details
-* a tool to look up experiments, or enter _id
+* a tool to look up collections, or enter _id
-* a similar look up tool for users, and groups
 * allow additional optional information in attribute section given that it begins with +

 ## JSON Schema